 Anthony L. Burrow [curriculum vitae]

 I am the Ferris Family Associate Professor of Life Course Studies in the Department of Psychology, Director of the Bronfenbrenner Center for Translational Research, and Senior Associate Dean for Extension and Outreach in the College of Human Ecology at Cornell University.
-I am principal investigator of the Purpose and Identity Processes Laboratory, and director of PRYDE (the Program for Research on Youth Development and Engagement).
-The aim of PRYDE is to link science and service in innovative ways by involving 4-H communities in basic and applied research to promote positive youth development.
-My research interests center on positive youth development, with an emphasis on investigating the role that having a sense of purpose in life has on the everyday experiences and adjustment of young people.
+I am also Director of the Purpose Science and innovation Exchange and co-founder of Purpose Commons - sister organizations aiming to translate the science of purpose for the greater good.

 Graduate Students